AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 # Public add-on Distribution

 ## Overview
 This guide is provided to help ensure your add-on distribution process goes as smoothly as possible.
 We've provided a list of all of the things you can prepare in advance, as well as the steps to follow to actually submit your add-on for public distribution.
-Please note, public distribution is subject to a quality review by our team according to our [Review Guidelines](./review_guidelines.md).
+Please note, public distribution is subject to a quality review by our team according to our [Guidelines](./guidelines/index.md).

 ## Preparing for Submission
 This section outlines everything you'll need in order to be prepared for submitting your add-on for public distribution.